Vactrain: 21st century

 In 2001, James R. Powell – a co-inventor of superconducting maglev in the 1960s – began leading an investigation into the prospect of using a maglev vactrain for space launch, dubbed StarTram.
 Theoretically, this would incur two orders of magnitude less cost than current rockets.
 The StarTram proposal would have vehicles reach up to 8900 to 19600 mph within a lengthy acceleration tunnel.

 ET3 claim to have achieved some work that resulted in a patent on "evacuated tube transport technology" which was granted in 2009.
 They presented their idea in 2013 on public stage.

 In August 2013 Elon Musk, CEO of Tesla and SpaceX, published the Hyperloop Alpha paper, proposing and examining a route running from the Los Angeles region to the San Francisco Bay Area, roughly following the Interstate 5 corridor.
 The Hyperloop concept has been explicitly "open-sourced" by Musk and SpaceX, and others have been encouraged to take the ideas and further develop them.

 To that end, a few companies have been formed, and several interdisciplinary student-led teams are working to advance the technology.
 SpaceX built an approximately 1 mi subscale track for its pod design competition at its headquarters in Hawthorne, California.

-In the 2022 book Road to Nowhere, technology writer Paris Marx claimed Musk had admitted that the hyperloop proposal was simply an attempt to cause the cancellation of a high speed rail project in California.
+China

+China is building a vactrain test track in Datong.
+A 2 km line in Yanggao was completed in November 2023 and trials of magnetic propulsion, elevation of up to 10 cm, brakes and maximum speed, were successful in 2024.
+Extensions are planned to 5 km about 2026 and finally to 60 km.